Monthly summary of sampled birds

 1. OVERVIEW

 SENTINEL Wild Birds aims to enhance the understanding of highly pathogenic avian influenza (HPAI) virus dynamics in wild bird populations by conducting active surveillance at key locations in and near Europe.
 These locations are divided into the following surveillance nodes: Node 1 Gulf of Finland (Finland, Estonia), Node 2 Southern Baltic Sea (Sweden, Latvia, Lithuania, Poland), Node 4 Eastern Black Sea (Georgia), Node 6 Lake Constance (Germany, Austria, Switzerland), Node 7 Veneto Region (Italy), Node 8 Camargue (France), and Node 9 Gulf of Cadiz (Spain).
 This monthly summary provides an update on sampled wild birds as part of an early warning system to support wildlife management and disease prevention efforts.
-Data included in this report are based on samples collected in August to December 2024 and that previously have not been published.
+The data in this report are based on previously unpublished samples collected from November 2024 to February 2025, along with backlogged samples from Georgia dating back to August 2024.

 2. RESULT